 Sterile, water-based lubricant, single-use packet (preferred over multi-use bottle of ultrasound gel)

-Sterile probe cover, to ensheathe probe and probe cable, sterile rubber bands (alternatively, the probe may be placed within a sterile glove and the cord wrapped within a sterile drape)
+Sterile probe cover, to ensheathe the probe and probe cable, sterile rubber bands (alternatively, the probe may be placed within a sterile glove and the cord wrapped within a sterile drape)

 Arterial catheterization is done under universal (barrier) precautions and sterile conditions.